dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Mock clock
+### Pill clock

-I coded this still image of the artist precedent's clock by coding them out with rect function.
-I customised the background colour to make it prettier.
+This clock is inspired by the look of a pill.
+The colour of the two parts of the pill will flash into the opposite colour per sec.
+For the alarm function, the display of the hour and minute will keep enlarging and getting smaller until someone click it.